 My honest review of cheap peel and stick floor tile

-When I bought the cheap peel and stick tiles, I read all the reviews on Amazon and Home Depot to know what others were saying and whether I can confirm some of the pros and cons.
+When I bought the cheap peel and stick tiles, I read all the reviews I could find to know what others were saying and whether I can confirm some of the pros and cons.

 Some of the complaints reviewers had with these cheap peel and stick floor tiles were…